sccn/labstreaminglayer/docs/dev/build.rst

 Different language bindings or apps have their own dependencies so please consult those projects’ build instructions.

-Many apps depend on Qt so we provide some quick instructions here, but this may not be necessary for you depending on what you are building.
+Many apps depend on :ref:`Qt5` so we provide some quick instructions here, but this may not be necessary for you depending on what you are building.